Meet Your Provincial Leadership team:

 He loves and respects all creatures especially his two dogs and a cat.
 Through them he has learned that all animals also have rights and need advocates!

-Paula is our Assistant Chief Governing Official with special responsibilities for Human Resources and Clergy training.
+Paula is our Assistant Chief Governing Official with special responsibilities for Human Resources.
 Before joining our church staff, she was in management with a large Canadian corporation.
 During that time, she provided analysis and direction to a wide variety of individuals and management teams from the public, government and non-profit sectors.

-Since coming to the Church in 2012, Paula’s role has been to offer her experience and many talents in HR support to all those applying to become ministers with the Church.
+Since coming to the Church in 2012, Paula’s role has grown to oversee and participate in the day to day operations of the church.
+She offers her experience and many talents in HR support to all those who are existing members or those who are applying to become ministers with the Church.

 Rev Robb McDonald